jadler29/MadnessNetwork/README.md

 Here, we have maximized the weighted proportion of the outcome space that we "own," or where our guess is the single best of the pack.

 Back to March Madness, our goal is the same, find a bracket that "owns" the greatest proportion of the weighted tournament outcomes with respect to our pool of competitors.
-While we dont know exactly what other's brackets are, we can guess; enter ESPN'S Who Picked whom.
+While we don't know exactly what other's brackets are, we can guess; enter ESPN'S Who Picked whom.

 Every year, ESPN posts statistics on how how all entered brackets are created.